 This highly original book will inspire fans of street culture as well as typographers, graphic designers, advertising and communication students and design professionals worldwide.

-The simplest and most ancient of all decorative markings, stripes continue to fascinate.
-Natural inspirations in the forms of zebra stripes, rippled sand dunes, and intricately gnarled wood grain have led us to use stripes in every permutation: on human bodies from elaborate woven textiles to the iconic Breton T-shirt to sharp pin-striped suits, in art from the earliest cave paintings to vibrant op art canvases, and in industrial design from World War II-era dazzle battleships to the ubiquitous bar code.
+Natural inspirations (zebras, rippled sand, wood grain) have led us to use stripes in every possible way: on our bodies, from the iconic Breton T-shirt to sharp pin-striped suits; in art, from cave paintings to dazzling op art; and in industrial design, from battleships to bar codes.
+The illustrations create a wild visual ride while…